 This position requires communication among staff, board members, members, partners, and the public.
 Understanding these relationships is critical, and excellent communication skills are required.

-The Membership and Programs Manager may also perform other duties as assigned.
+The Connecticut Collections Project Assistant may also perform other duties as assigned.
 They may be required to stand or remain in a stationary position for extended periods of time, lift and move up to 25 pounds, and ascend and descend stairs.
 Reasonable accommodations may be made for persons with disabilities to perform duties essential to the position.

 Our ideal candidate will have:

 Words and phrases that describe you:You are an excellent communicator, highly organized and efficient, detail-oriented, self-motivated and goal-oriented, able to work independently and as part of a small team.
 You enjoy meeting and talking with people and are a good listener.
 You like to solve problems and are patient when assisting people.
 You have a passion for library, archival, and museum collections, both tangible and digital, and a commitment to making them more accessible.
 You have an appreciation and understanding of data and collections management tools, and you can communicate effectively with people at different levels of knowledge and understanding.
 Your eyes light up at a good spreadsheet; you might be a bit of a data nerd.
 You are excited about digital initiatives and want to be part of larger conversations about the future of digital collections in Connecticut.